propertyhive/WP-Property-Hive/README.txt

 = 2.0.9 - 2024-02-03 =
 * Added format styling dropdown to descriptions WYSIWYGs when enabled
+* Added new filters for dashboard query args so items output in dashboard widgets can be customised
 * Sanitisation

 = 2.0.8 - 2024-01-31 =